ZwrvKrll/QBinEditor/README.md

 # QBinEditor

 **QBinEditor** is a binary file editor written in Qt.
 It provides a graphical interface for searching, viewing, and editing binary files in three different representations: HEX, ASCII, and BIN.
+It provides a convenient graphical interface with an integrated file search.

 ## Features